Prosafe SE: Prosafe SE and subsidiary company Prosafe Rigs Pte. Ltd. - Update on Financial Process

-Reference is made to the earlier information provided about the ongoing financial process with the lenders, the latest in a press release dated 12 May 2021 in relation to the fixing of the hearing for Prosafe SE's and Prosafe Rigs Pte.
-Ltd.'s ("PRPL's") applications for moratorium protection in Singapore (the "Moratorium Applications Hearing") before the Singapore court on Thursday, 27 May 2021 at 10am Singapore time.
+Reference is made to the earlier information provided about the ongoing financial process with the lenders, the latest in a press release dated 21 May 2021 in relation to the fixing of the hearing for Prosafe SE's and Prosafe Rigs Pte.
+Ltd.'s ("PRPL") applications for moratorium protection in Singapore (the "Moratorium Applications Hearing") before the Singapore Court on Thursday, 27 May 2021 at 10am Singapore time.

-This is a reminder that creditors who wish to attend the Moratorium Applications Hearingwith their details before 4pm Singapore time on Monday, 24 May 2021.
-Any creditor who is intending to attend through its corporate representative (i.e. without instructing solicitors) must also provide a copy of the letter of authorisation by the creditor company authorising the corporate representative to attend the Moratorium Applications Hearing and represent the creditor company.
+At the Moratorium Applications Hearing held today, the Singapore Court granted Prosafe SE's and PRPL's applications in HC/OS 422/2021 and HC/OS 425/2021 for moratorium protection in Singapore which shall apply to any act of any person in Singapore, or within the jurisdiction of the Court, whether the act takes place in Singapore or elsewhere.

 Prosafe SE